KillrVideo/killrvideo.github.io/src/site/docs/guides/web-tier.md

 components: the Web Client and the Web Server.
 KillrVideo is meant to be a reference application for people looking to learn about using Cassandra and DataStax Enterprise with the programming language of their choice.
 The Web Tier just supports the UI and doesn't directly interact with DSE.
-All of the code that does interact with DSE lives in the microservices which are called by the Web Server.
+All of the "interesting" code that does interact with DSE lives in the microservices.

 One of the goals of this project is to create a standalone Web Tier than can be reused by the various Microservices Tier implementations.
 As a result, the [killrvideo-web][killrvideo-web]